uhh-lt/SCoT/timeDiff.md

 ![Time Interval Graph](./images/time_interval_graph.png)

-**Note of caution:** At the moment, some edge cases are not categorized correctly - I only just noticed that there ARE in fact cases I did not consider - e.g. nodes that are born after the selected time period are still classified as born, since there is no other category they would fit.

 To regain the cluster colours in the graph switch back to sense clustering mode.

 ## Skip through time slices